Yatishgrandhe/nasa-apace-apps-meteor-madness/AI_SETUP.md

 - **Impact prediction shows "No Impact Predicted"**: Asteroid has very low impact probability (< 0.1%)
 - **Fullscreen mode not working**: Check browser permissions for fullscreen API
 - **NASA Eyes not loading**: Check if NASA Eyes is accessible and object ID is valid
-- **Iframe blocked by browser**: Some browsers may block iframes, use external link option
+- **External link not working**: Verify that NASA Eyes website is accessible
 - **Chrome third-party cookies warning**: This is normal and doesn't affect functionality

 ### Debug Mode